-The school raises the awareness of bullying with staff through INSET training and other staff briefings, and by taking action to reduce the risk of bullying at times and in places where it is most likely to succeed.
+The School raises the awareness of bullying with staff through INSET training, staff briefings, staff communications and emails / bulletins, and by acting to reduce the risk of bullying at times and in places where it is most likely to succeed.
 This is also informed by annual 'hot spotting site surveys' carried out by the students.
-There are assemblies led by Antibullying ambassadors where bullying is the focus for students, as and when necessary when there is concern that bullying may be occurring.
+There are assemblies led by anti-bullying ambassadors where bullying is the focus for students, as and when necessary when there is concern that bullying may be occurring.